Forbidden Rice, Tempeh and Vegetable Power Bowls

 I'm guilty too.
 I'll take fruit over vegetables any day, because like the rest of the world, I prefer sweet over savory - and fruit is just easier.
 Throw an apple or banana in your lunch bag; Slice up a pear and slather on some almond butter; add a handful of berries to your oats...
 EASY.

 But vegetables need all that peeling, trimming, and something to make them taste delicious.
 So here's what you should do.

-Most of those veggies can go right into this super-simple stir fry dinner.
+Most of those vegetables can go right into this super-simple stir fry dinner.
 It features (in addition to the vegetables), black, forbidden rice, which is jam-packed with antioxidants, and it just looks so pretty and exotic.
-It’s really more of a dark purple than black.
-I get the Lotus Foods brand.
+It's really more of a dark purple than black.

 - 4 tablespoons Hoisin sauce